humdrum-tools/humdrum-documentation/guide/ch17/index.md

 Humdrum spine (i.e. a single column of data).
 However, Humdrum files can have any number of spines, and each spine might represent radically different types of data.
-For example, the following file (named `alphabet`) contains two spines, one with \"alpha\" data, and the second with \"bet\" data.
+For example, the following file (named `alphabet`) contains two spines, one with "alpha" data, and the second with "bet" data.
 These data types might represent melodic intervals and fingering information, or dynamic markings and stem-directions, or whatever.\
 \